chantelfindlay/portfolio/README.md

 Here I show you how to [create a Two-Way ANOVA table](ANOVA_table.md) using exemplary data.

+Here I show you how to [create a violin plot](Violin_plots.md) using a pre-made dataset.

 Have any questions?
 Feel free to contact me at:
 [ch560775@dal.ca](mailto:ch560775@dal.ca)